 Drawing from the documentary

-Pushout: The Criminalization of Black Girls,
+Pushout: The Criminalization of Black Girls in Schools,

 these professional development modules feature interactive animated video scenarios along with